Pompey: Return to Rome and the First Triumvirate

 Once elected, Caesar secured the passage of a new agrarian bill, helped by Pompey's veterans, who filled the streets of Rome and allegedly intimidated the Senate.
 When Bibulus opposed the measure, he was attacked in the forum, and spent the rest of his consulship under virtual house arrest.
 Caesar then ensured ratification of Pompey's settlements in the east, while the Lex Vatinia made him governor of Gallia Cisalpina and Illyricum.
 He was also assigned Gallia Transalpina after its governor died in office, before leaving Rome to launch the Gallic Wars in 58 BC.
 His alliance with Pompey was strengthened when the latter married Caesar's daughter Julia.

 Senatorial opposition to the triumvirate was led by Cicero, a long-standing Pompeian ally.
 Despite this, the latter supported the populist politician Publius Clodius Pulcher in an attack on Cicero for executing Roman citizens without trial during the Catilinarian conspiracy.
-Although Clodius succeeded in having Cicero exiled, he was recalled to Rome by Pompey eighteen months later in 58 BC.
-As a result, when shortages of grain caused popular unrest in 57 BC, a grateful Cicero backed Pompey's appointment as praefectus annonae, a temporary position set up for such occasions.
+Although Clodius succeeded in having Cicero exiled, he was recalled to Rome by Pompey eighteen months later in 57 BC.
+As a result, when shortages of grain caused popular unrest later that year, a grateful Cicero backed Pompey's appointment as praefectus annonae, a temporary position set up for such occasions.

 Pompey and Crassus were competing for command of a new expedition to Asia Minor, and in 56 BC they met with Caesar to resolve these issues.
 Although Crassus was a long-standing rival, there are also indications Pompey felt his status as the foremost soldier of the Republic was threatened by Caesar's success in Gaul.
 With this in mind, Pompey set aside his differences with Crassus to promote their joint candidature as consuls for 55 BC.
 With Caesar's support, they were duly elected after prolonged periods of the violence which had become a feature of Roman political campaigns.

 Once in office, they ensured passage of a law giving Crassus the province of Syria and command of a punitive expedition against Parthia, providing him opportunities for both military glory and loot.
 Pompey was assigned the restive provinces of Hispania, along with Africa, while Caesar's governorships in Gaul were extended.
 All three men were given these positions for a period of five years, as well as the right to levy troops and "make peace and war with whomsoever they pleased."